-It’s vital to understand that successful completion of deferred adjudication doesn’t mean the court will wipe your record clean.
+Understanding that successful completion of deferred adjudication doesn’t mean the court will wipe your record clean is vital.
 Your arrest and associated records will remain public, allowing anyone with the internet to search for them.
-The only way to remove them is to petition for expunction.
+The only way to remove them is to petition for an expungement.

-Filing a Petition for Expunction of a Deferred Adjudication in Texas
+Filing a Petition for Expungement of a Deferred Adjudication in Texas

 According to the Texas Code of Criminal Procedure Article 55.02, you must follow various steps to request an expunction of your deferred adjudication.